honglvt/TalentRAT/README.md

 #### 3.Intasll apk
 ```
 1. cd the project path
-2. ./assembleApk.sh debug    you can choose the arg debug/release
+2. ./assembleApk.sh debug mac ipAddress  // you can choose the arg debug/release
 3. ./installNewestApk.sh
 4. open the apk on ur device
 5. the most important is that  you should grant all of the permissions on the device